niftylab/laygo2/docs_workspace/docs_sphinx/source/trial.md

 An example tutorial of laygo2 in SkyWater **[SKY130](https://skywater-pdk.readthedocs.io/en/main/)** technology can be found **[here](https://laygo2-sky130-docs.readthedocs.io/en/latest/)**.

-The generated layout of a D-flip-flop is shown in the figure below:
+The generated layout of a D flip-flop is shown in the figure below:

 ![sky130 dff2x](../assets/img/trial_sky130_dff.png "sky130 dff2x")